hgh-29/Smart-Plant-Monitor/README.md

-Smart Plant Monitor Overview
+Smart Plant Monitor Overview:
 The Smart Plant Monitor is a simple, portable device that helps keep plants healthy by monitoring soil moisture and sunlight levels.
 It uses sensors to collect environmental data and provides real-time feedback through an RGB LED.
 A rotary encoder allows users to adjust settings, such as the moisture threshold for watering alerts.
 The goal of this project is to make plant care easier and more reliable.

-Team Members
+Team Members:

-Rachel Romeo
+Rachel Romeo,
-Hailey Horvath
+Hailey Horvath,
 Adrian Szurlej

 Features